pilifdev/githubActionPoc/README.md

 # Strategy
 - Have a branch per environment (dev, test, etc.).
-Currently, for this poc, we have only one branch withPandocContainer which is for dev.
+Currently, for this poc, we have only one branch main which is for dev.
 In poc.yml, we set the variable environment to 'dev'.
 It will be used to pull the correct credentials to upload artifacts to the relevant server.
 - When we want to upload new Ts & Cs for a given environment, we just do a PR to its branch and when merged, thanks to the 'on push' defined in poc.yml, the workflow will be triggered.